 - 2 international training workshops;

-- 2 operational exchange visits to Poland and Ukraine.
+- 2 operational exchange visits.

 - Project coordinator (for all the general enquiries about the project), project manager in Finland: Anniina Jokinen, Senior Programme Officer at HEUNI, [email protected]